 I once heard a fitness professional talk about the idea that you cannot expect to lift heavy weights if you have not even taught your body to lift its own bodyweight.
 I loved that!
 Because sometimes we think of strength training as needing heavy weights and fancy equipment.
 While those things are nice, you can easily use your own bodyweight to get a great workout.

 The most common bodyweight exercise for your upper body is of course the push up.
-I don’t know about you, but I HATE doing traditional push ups.
+This type of exercise practice is usually the first idea that people seem to think of when they have the desire to improve their overall fitness, and by looking for the right food to eat after doing push ups, it is very likely that you will see an improvement in your overall fitness levels and health going forward.
+Now, I don’t know about you, but I HATE doing traditional push ups.
 I like to spice it up and try different exercises with push ups as only a part of the move.
 Regular push ups, while effective, are just so boring.
 Here I listed four great moves that I incorporate in at least one workout throughout the week.
 These moves will totally work your arms, shoulders, chest and core.
 You could either use them in a Tabata Workout or try to do 8-10 (beginner) or 12-15 (intermediate) repetitions for three sets.

 1.)
 Hand Release Push Ups: I know I said I hate push ups, but for some reason I love these ones.
 They are definitely more advanced than a traditional push up because you need to completely bring your body to the floor then lift it up.
 These can also easily be done from your knees if you need to make it a bit easier.
 They are GREAT for your arms, chest, shoulders and core!
 And I just love the way my body feels after doing a few sets of these.